ials/seminario2/README.md

   - Q & A on thesis writing

 - Task:
-  -	Keep writing your third (or any) chapter
+  -	Keep writing your third chapter

 ### Semana 11 -  16-20 Mayo